 It is a requirement in some states (including Victoria and NSW) that a site-specific fire risk assessment or fire safety study be conducted at all sites storing tyres.
 No one site is the same, and tyre storage facilities vary significantly in the quantity and method of storage, so regardless of your site's location it is considered best practice to conduct a fire risk assessment or fire safety study.
-The aim of the fire risk assessment is to determine all fire hazards, the likelihood and consequence of these, and appropriate mitigation measures, resources and equipment that should be provided at the site.
+Studies should be performed following jurisdictional guidelines (where available) and should be conducted by suitably qualified and experienced personnel or with outdoor professional service providers.
+The aim of the fire risk assessment is to identify all fire hazards, the likelihood and consequence of these, and appropriate mitigation measures, resources and equipment that should be provided at the site.